c-grigsby/stencil-project/py-animations/README.md

-# Stencil Player API
+# Py Animations

+A collections of python scripts for converting a .raw file consisting of stacked matrix timestamps from a 9-point stencil calculation into an animation displaying the stencil calculation results

 ## Project Details

 - Developed with Python version 3.9
+- Animation results persisted via .gif or .mp4

-## Getting Started with the .py Files
+## Getting Started

-- On MacOS, you will need to install 'ffmpeg'.
-First install homebrew, then execute in the terminal:
+- To execute these scripts you will need to install the ffmpeg package.
+To install with homebrew on macOS, execute in the terminal:

   ```
   $ brew install ffmpeg